PeterKlapwijk/PowerShell/Install-LanguageExperiencePack_Windows11nl-NL/README.md

 ![This is an image](https://www.inthecloud247.com/wp-content/uploads/2022/06/GitHub-PowerShell.png)

-* Install an additional language pack including FODs.
+* Install an additional language pack including FODs and change the complete system to another language.
 * Changes language for new users, welcome screen etc.
 * Uses PowerShell commands only Supported on Windows 11 22H2 and later